Amphaal/rpgrpz/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Any graphical resources available within the source code may use a different license and copyright : please refer to their metadata for further details.
-Graphical resources without explicit references to a different license and copyright still refer to this GNU General Public License.
+Graphical resources without explicit references to a different license and copyright still refer to this GPL.
 ```

 #### The Windows Installer is available on Bintray https://bintray.com/amphaal/rpgrpz/install-packages#files